kahi-framework/kahi-ui.nbn.dev/content/docs/navigation/anchor.md

 +++
 [[properties.Anchor]]
 name="current"
-description="Changes the <code><a href='https://www.digitala11y.com/aria-current-state' rel='noopener noreferrer' target='_blank'>aria-current</a></code> attribute, telling screen readers how to handle the link."
-types=["date", "location", "page", "step", "time", "true"]
+description="Changes the [`aria-current`](https://www.digitala11y.com/aria-current-state) attribute, telling screen readers how to handle the link." types=["date", "location", "page", "step", "time", "true"]

 [[properties.Anchor]]
 name="disabled"
-description="Changes the <code><a href='https://www.digitala11y.com/aria-disabled-state' rel='noopener noreferrer' target='_blank'>aria-disabled</a></code> attribute, telling screen readers how to handle the link and altering it to be greyed-out." types=["boolean"]
+description="Changes the [`aria-disabled`](https://www.digitala11y.com/aria-disabled-state) attribute, telling screen readers how to handle the link and altering it to be greyed-out." types=["boolean"]

 [[properties.Anchor]]
 name="href"
-description="Changes the URL that <code>Anchor</code> navigates end-users to when clicked." types=["string"]
+description="Changes the URL that `Anchor` navigates end-users to when clicked." types=["string"]

 [[properties.Anchor]]